khanyusraa/COMP702-Project/README.md

 -Extract to a directory of your choice and then enter the folder.
 Python must also be installed.
 -Double click the bat file to execute the program.
 -Load an image and click the classify button to classify it.

+Coin dataset:
+The dataset was compiled using the South African subsection on the OnlineCoinClub (https://onlinecoin.club/Coins/Country/South_Africa/) website as the main repository.
+The website documents each coin denomination throughout all the relevant years (1994 - 2022).
+The newer coins, released in 2023 were sourced from other loyalty-free images in order to fully represent all the South African coin variations.
+After downloading the front and back images of each coin, the dataset was cleaned to remove any class imbalances in some coins, resulting in 295 coin images.
+Following augmentation on the the images, the final dataset consists of 3245 coin images.